ipython-contrib/jupyter_contrib_nbextensions/README.md

 links to either `boilerplate.js` or `custom.js`, and click on it.
 Then try to figure out what went wrong.
-The most common error I've encountered is "Unexpected string", which might indicate a missing comma, or an improperly escaped single quote.
+The most common error I've encountered is "Unexpected string", which might indicate a missing comma, or an improperly escaped quote.
+Note that sometimes the error will point to the first thing *after* the real problem.

 Or maybe the menu did appear, but it doesn't work properly.
 You can also inspect the actual elements that were inserted.
 Click on "Elements" in that Developer Tools tab that opened at the bottom of your window.
 Then click the magnifying glass, and click on the Boilerplate menu.
 This will jump the Developer Tools to the part of the source with that menu.
 Scroll through to find the menu item that's not working correctly, and take a look at it.
-The text in the `onClick` argument is especially important, since that's what gets inserted into the notebook.
+The text in the `data-snippet-code` attribute is especially important, since that's what gets inserted into the notebook.

 # TODO